periareon/req-compile/README.rst

 Req-Compile Python Requirements Compiler
 ========================================

-Req-Compile is a Python work-in-progress requirements compiler geared toward large Python projects.
+Req-Compile is a Python requirements compiler geared toward large Python projects.
 It allows you to:

 * Produce an output file consisting of fully constrained exact versions of your requirements
 * Identify sources of constraints on your requirements